-At New World and Pak’nSave, both part of the Foodstuffs stable, not all the hot cross buns from their bakeries had an ingredients list (products made in-store don’t require one).
-Those that did only listed “vegetable oil”— a catch-all label for any oil derived from vegetables.
+At Pak’nSave Lower Hutt, not all the hot cross buns from its bakery had an ingredient list (products made in-store don’t require one).
+If you ask staff what’s in them, you may find the ingredients includes “vegetable oil”— a catch-all label for any oil derived from vegetables.

 Hot cross buns are far from the only product where palm oil may be lurking.
-If the ingredients list contains “vegetable oil”, there’s a good chance there’s palm oil.
+If the ingredients list states the food contains “vegetable oil”, there’s a good chance it’s palm oil.

 Both Countdown and Foodstuffs belong to the Roundtable on Sustainable Palm Oil (RSPO), a largely industry-led initiative set up to certify “good” oil.

-However, the RSPO has come under fire for its certification system, which doesn’t guarantee the oil that ends up in consumer products is sustainably sourced.
+However, the RSPO has come under fire for its certification system, which doesn’t guarantee that the oil in consumer products is sustainably sourced.

-Countdown uses both mass balance and RSPO “segregated” palm oil in its products.
+Both Foodstuffs and Countdown uses both mass balance and RSPO “segregated” palm oil in its products.
 The latter is certified palm oil that can be traced to mills.
-It also has a few food products that use RSPO “book and claim oil”, which isn’t traced.

 We’ve been calling for labelling rules that would require manufacturers to disclose whether there’s palm oil in their products.